SkillHeaven/RunePy/README.md

 A window will open containing a grid of tiles.
 The world loads 64×64 regions dynamically as you explore, letting the map expand as needed.
 Clicking on a tile moves the smiley‑face character to that location using pathfinding.
 Use the mouse wheel to zoom the camera in or out.

+Enabling the editor also displays a small side panel listing the properties of the currently selected widget.
+Fields such as ``pos.x`` and ``scale`` can be updated in this panel and any changes take effect as soon as you press **Enter**.

 Zooming is always handled by the mouse wheel and cannot be changed.
 In the editor the camera pans up/down with ``W`` and ``S`` while the ``A`` and ``D`` keys for left/right movement remain rebindable.

 Press ``Esc`` in either mode to open an options menu where you can rebind the available controls, including the editor's side movement and save/load shortcuts.
 When this menu is visible, gameplay clicks are ignored so you can't interact with the world through the menu.